nicklz/docker_connect/README.md

+#As of Windows 1809 this is no longer needed

 If you are running Windows 10 Pro with WSL (Bash / Ubuntu on Windows) and wish to use docker this setup should help

 Pre-reqs / Install: